In short: Upright’s across-asset-class methodology makes it possible to measure the net impact of an entire financial organization’s investments.

 After enjoying good chats with fellow skiers, listening to a few audible books, the next day at 6am, 22 hours later, 114km of “classic” style off-track skiing I said to myself “Dear Weather, You Win.
 I am done”.
 I head home, eat pizza and collapse.

 This is not a running story.
-It involves an ultra, but is actually focused on recovering from an “accidental mechanical burnout”.
+It involves an ultra, but is actually focused on recovering from an “accidental mechanical burnout” (some call it digital burnout).
 There was no warning, it was caused by doing too many things, it was not driven by any negative stress and I was completely done.
 Absolutely absolutely done.

 How did it get worse?
 Consciously I was doing all the right moves – not thinking about anything nor was I worried about anything either.
 This was the case for me in general and why I called it an accidental burnout.
 I was more or less always doing things that I enjoy or found important, though admittedly I was doing a lot of it.
 However, and this is where things got complicated, my subunconscioussness went bezerk by defaulting to a 110% max-gear-over-drive mode 24/7.
 After not taking any real time off in a very long time, my subconsciousssness got stuck on over-drive mode after the burnout.
 It wouldn’t stop.
 It was working as if it were in a crisis center, non-stop.
 I dont know what it was calculating but when I woke up during the nights I noticed my dreams were doing work like stuff (perhaps my brain finally solved the sustainability puzzle – who knows – with that much CPU anythings possible).
 No activity (e.g. reading, singing, sports, dancing) would stop it and would actually end up making it worse because the activities themselves would kick start the engine at the back (again, I have no idea what it was calculating).
 At some point, I ended up getting headaches by just going to the store to buy food or when someone put the TV on at the gym forcing me to leave.
 All of this was obviously super annoying, I enjoy everything I do.
 I wanted my old brain back.